 Place the finished muffin tins in the oven and cook at 392F for 15 min.
 After cooking for 15 minutes, lower the oven temperature to 338F and cook for another 15 minutes.

-After the Yorkshire puddings have cooked, remove them from the oven and allow to rest in the muffin tins for 3 minutes before placing onto a wire rack to finish cooling.
+After the Yorkshire puddings have cooked, remove them from the oven and allow to rest in the muffin tins for 3 minutes before placing them onto a wire rack to finish cooling.